1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 layout: 'post'
 ---

-This year saw the birth of our new baby girl.
-Now I have a full family with four kids! 🤩🤗😱
+This summer our new baby girl arrived.
+Now my family is full – we now have four kids! 🤩🤗😱

 ![Grabanski Family Fall 2019](./family-fall-2019.jpeg)